 Information you give to us or we collect about you.

-Our System relates to our AI fraud detection and automation services and typically will include information provided by our customers regarding their customers/ claimants:
+Our System relates to our AI fraud detection and automation services.
+These typically will include information provided by our customers regarding their customers/ claimants:

 · Company Information;